 More flexibility and a range of body positions have two advantages.
 Increased muscular involvement in the work equalizes the weight distribution among the body’s various regions.
 As a result, the muscles and joints required to maintain the upright position are put under less stress.
 Altering one’s posture also increases blood flow to active muscles.
 Both outcomes assist in lessening general weariness.

 Work practices can make your job safer or more dangerous.
 You can work more safely if you receive the proper knowledge and training.
 You should be aware of the health risks present at work.
-You ought to be aware of the bodily motions and positions that cause discomfort, as well as the fact that short-term mild discomfort might eventually develop into a chronic injury.
+You ought to be aware of the bodily motions and positions that cause discomfort and that short-term mild pain might eventually develop into a chronic injury.

 Work practices can make your job safer or more dangerous.
 You can work more safely if you receive the proper knowledge and training.
-You should be aware of the health risks and negative effects of improper posture present at work.
-You ought to be aware of the bodily motions and positions that cause discomfort, as well as the fact that short-term mild discomfort might eventually develop into a chronic injury.
+You should be aware of the health risks and adverse effects of improper posture present at work.
+You ought to be mindful of the bodily motions and positions that cause discomfort and that short-term mild pain might eventually develop into a chronic injury.

 You should be aware that breaks for relaxation are crucial parts of the job.
 When muscles are stiff or tired, rest periods should be used to stretch them out, move around, and so on.
 If a practitioner’s job prevents them from changing positions or postures, they should walk during these times.